The store will not work correctly in the case when cookies are disabled.

 So, why is my grass dying in patches?

 Below we have listed the most common causes to help answer the question - "Why is my grass dying in patches?".
-Of course, some causes are easier to identify than others, but hopefully, our suggestions will give you insight into what is causing the disruption in your garden!
+Of course, some causes are easier to identify than others, but hopefully, our suggestions will give you insight into what is causing the disruption of the grass seed growing in your garden!

 Wear and Tear patches